100. Public Speaking. No credit granted to those who have completed 102. (3). (HU).

 The purpose of the course is to help students improve their understanding of communication structures and processes in the organization.
 The approach taken is to examine communication structures and processes at various levels of the organization: intrapersonal, dyadic, group, network and organizational levels.
 The emphasis is on improving one's understanding of communication behavior in organizations.
 For this reason, special attention is given to the study of motivation in organizational settings.
-Topics covered include person perception, non-verbal communication, and motivational theories at the intrapersonal level; interpersonal conflict, transactional analysis, and approaches to examining interpersonal communication (persuasion, contextual, rule-governed) at the dyadic level; decision making and problem solving approaches, role behavior, and leadership behavior at the group level; the study of formal and informal communication patterns and structures at the network level; innovation, decision-making, communication climates and design issues at the organizational level and the analysis of environmental issues, organizational scanning, and advocacy advertising at the interorganizational level.
+Topics covered include person perception, non-verbal communication, and motivational theories at the intrapersonal level; interpersonal conflict, transactional analysis, and approaches to examining interpersonal communication (persuasion, contextual, rule-governed) at the dyadic level; decision making and problem solving approaches, role behavior, and leadership behavior at the group level; the study of formal and informal communication patterns and structures at the network level; and innovation, decision-making, and communication climates at the organizational levels.

 409. The Michigan Journalist.
 Comm.
 290 or permission of instructor.
 (3).
 (Excl).

 The Michigan Journalist is an experimental periodical designed to permit a select group of undergraduate and graduate students to write, edit, photograph and lay-out for publication.
 Each of three issues put out in the term has a unifying theme.
 Staffers' articles explore it, reporting directly to the student editor and faculty advisor.
 Evaluation is based on the quality of work produced, and the individual's ability to function in a professional context.
 The class meets one period weekly for lab/seminar purposes; more often as the journalistic process requires.
 (Eisendrath)